hardisj/erinsaudiocorner/content/english/loudspeakers/JTR_2022_Noesis_210HT.md

 * Crazy loud.
 Easily fills up my large open-plan living room with sound and no mechanical noise when used with a proper crossover (I landed on 90Hz).
 I was getting to >110dB at 4m (with hearing protection).
 * Heavy.

+I've had a couple people suggest that the tilted-up HF response could be useful for behind-screen placement.
+That's a worthwhile consideration.
+However, I don't think the screen would provide enough attenuation.
+Certainly not for me.
+I use a DIY screen for my HT and when I tested it some years back, it didn't result in more than 1-2dB of attenuation, max.
+I did a quick google search to see what data is available for more popular screens and it looks like that still holds true.
+Now, a combination of toe-out / in + a screen with enough attenuation might work to provide what is needed but I doubt it would be enough.
+Especially not 3-5dB of attenuation (a screen with such attenuation would be a terrible design).
+I wouldn't rely on the screen to be enough on its own if you wanted to aim the speakers on-axis.

 <br>
 <br>